“Dead vaccine” Novavax: Crisis team announcement for Germany

 Novavax’s Protein-Based Vaccine: How It Works

 Nuvaxovid (NVX-CoV2373) is a protein-based vaccine that contains an antigen from the coronavirus.
 This can neither multiply nor cause Covid-19.
 The virus protein is produced using genetic engineering.
 After the vaccination, the immune system makes antibodies against the protein, which can help ward off Covid 19 disease.
-However, since the virus components that are killed, so to speak, are genetically engineered and not obtained from the coronavirus, the vaccine is not one of the dead vaccines (see info box above).
+Since the virus components that have been killed, so to speak, are genetically engineered and not obtained from the coronavirus, the vaccine cannot be counted among the dead vaccines (see info box above).

 Novavax vaccine: who should get it and what the booster effect is